South East Concept Plan

 Status Update - February 2023

 The project is in the final review stage.
 Public and stakeholder engagement has concluded for the project.
-A draft concept plan was received by the consultant, Urban Systems, at the end of 2022.
-The administrations of the R.M. of Corman Park and the City of Saskatoon are reviewing the document to determine refinements that are needed prior to sharing the concept plan publicly.
-Additional reports will be posted under 'Key Links' on this page as they become available.
+A draft concept plan as received by the consultant at the end of 2022.
+The Administrations of the R.M. of Corman Park and City of Saskatoon are reviewing the document to determine refinements that are needed prior to sharing publicly.

 Status Update – August 2022

 Prior to finalizing a draft of the South East Concept Plan (SECP), a virtual open house was held from August 29th to September 12th, 2022.
 The purpose of this virtual open house was to provide an opportunity for landowners, rights holders, stakeholders as well as the public to review materials that will form part of the draft SECP.